-Alzheimer's disease (AD), the most common form of dementia, is a complex disease characterized by an accumulation of β-amyloid (Aβ) plaques and neurofibrillary tangles composed of tau amyloid fibrils [1] associated with synapse loss and neurodegeneration leading to memory impairment and other cognitive problems.
+Alzheimer's disease (AD), the most common form of dementia, is a complex disease characterized by an accumulation of β -amyloid (A β) plaques and neurofibrillary tangles composed of tau amyloid fibrils [1] associated with synapse loss and neurodegeneration leading to memory impairment and other cognitive problems.
 There is currently no known treatment that slows the progression of this disorder.
-According to the 2010 World Alzheimer report, there are an estimated 35.6 million people worldwide living with dementia at a total cost of more than US\$600 billion in 2010, and the incidence of AD throughout the world is expected to double in the next 20 years.
-There is a pressing need to find biomarkers to both predict future clinical decline and for use as outcome measures in clinical trials of disease-modifying agents to facilitate phase II-III studies and foster the development of innovative drugs [2].
+According to the 2014 World Alzheimer report, there are an estimated 44 million people worldwide living with dementia at a total cost of more than US\$600 billion in 2010, and the incidence of AD throughout the world is expected to triple by 2050.
+There is a pressing need to find and validate biomarkers to both predict future clinical decline and for use as outcome measures in clinical trials of disease-modifying agents to facilitate phase II-III studies and foster the development of innovative drugs [2].
 To this end, Alzheimer's Disease Neuroimaging Initiative (ADNI) was conceived at the beginning of the millennium and began as a North American multicenter collaborative effort funded by public and private interests in October 2004.
-Although special issues focused on North American ADNI have been published in Alzheimer's and Dementia [3] and Neurobiology of Aging [4] in addition to a number of other review articles [5-12], the purpose of this review is to provide a detailed and comprehensive overview of the approximately 200 papers that have been published as a direct result of ADNI in the first 6 years of its funding.
+Although special issues focused on North

+American ADNI have been published in Alzheimer's and Dementia [3] and Neurobiology of Aging [4] in addition to a number of other review articles [5-12], the purpose of this review is to provide a detailed and comprehensive overview of the approximately 500 papers that have been published as a direct result of ADNI to the end of 2013.
+The original review the covered approximately 200 papers to the end of 2010.
+The first update [101] detailed an additional 150 papers published from 2011 to mid-2012, and this material is highlighted in yellow.
+The current iteration adds around 200 more publications from mid-2012 to the end of 2013, and these are highlighted in green.
+To mid-2014, an additional 70 publications indicate the continuing impact of ADNI.